swcarpentry-ja/carpentries-coc/topic_folders/workshop_administration/amy_manual.md

 In addition to tracking workshops, AMY also allows us to track applications to instructor training events.
 The public facing application is [here](https://amy.software-carpentry.org/forms/request_training/).
 Applicants are given a group name if participating in a member training event.
 Open applicants will likely not have a group name.

 Once an individual submits the form, the record can be viewed by going to Requests --> Training Requests.

 Applications can then be searched by individual name, email address, group name, status (pending, accepted, or discarded), affliliation, or location.

-*Screenshots coming soon*

 Some trainees will already be in AMY because they were formerly learners or helpers at Carpentries events.
 If there is a record with a matching name and email address, they will show up with a "matched trainee" when you search for them.
 If "matched trainee" is blank, you will need to create a trainee record for them.